cap-js/docs/node.js/cds-test.md

 (new cds.test.Test).run(...)
 ```

-It asynchroneously launches a cds server in a `beforeAll()` hook with an arbitrary port, with controlled shutdown when all tests have finished in an `afterAll()` hook.
+It asynchronously launches a CDS server in a `beforeAll()` hook with an arbitrary port, with controlled shutdown when all tests have finished in an `afterAll()` hook.

-The arguments are as supported by the `cds serve` CLI command.
+The arguments are the same as supported by the `cds serve` CLI command.

-Specify the command `'serve'` as the first argument to serve specific cds files or services:
+Specify the command `'serve'` as the first argument to serve specific CDS files or services:

 ```js
 cds.test('serve','srv/cat-service.cds')